-The above is the general rule but there are many exceptions.
+The above is the general rule, but there are many exceptions.
 Please call me anytime for a free consultation.

 What are the types of amputation injuries?

-Some types are: ankle disarticulation, below knee amputation, through-the-knee amputation, hip disarticulation, digital amputation, metacarpal amputation, below and above elbow amputation, elbow disarticulation, shoulder disarticulation.
+Some types are ankle disarticulation, below knee amputation, through-the-knee amputation, hip disarticulation, digital amputation, metacarpal amputation, below and above elbow amputation, elbow disarticulation, shoulder disarticulation.

-What are long term implications of amputations?
+What are the long-term implications of amputations?

 How Long after an amputation can I get a prosthesis?

 Many residual limbs are healed enough in a few weeks after surgery to begin measurements and to fit off prosthetic limbs.
 Essentially this is when the wound is healed, and tissue swelling has subsided.
 Medical professionals may recommend exercises and rehabilitation to encourage healing.